gradle/gradle/subprojects/docs/src/docs/release/notes.md

 A moment you have anticipated is nearly here, as the [Kotlin DSL reaches version 1.0 RC3](https://github.com/gradle/kotlin-dsl/releases/tag/v1.0-RC3).
 Configuration avoidance, `buildSrc` refactoring propagation to the IDE, and lots of DSL polish make this the release to try.
-Gradle Kotlin DSL 1.0 will ship with the next version of Gradle.
+Gradle Kotlin DSL 1.0 will ship with the next version of Gradle, 5.0.
-Please give it a go and file issues in the [gradle/kotlin-dsl](https://github.com/gradle/kotlin-dsl) project.
-_If you are interested in using the Kotlin DSL, please check out the [Gradle guides](https://gradle.org/guides/), especially the [Groovy DSL to Kotlin DSL migration guide](https://guides.gradle.org/migrating-build-logic-from-groovy-to-kotlin/)._
+Read [this blog post](https://blog.gradle.org/gradle-kotlin-dsl-release-candidate) for guidance on trying the Kotlin DSL and submitting feedback.

 You can now use [SNAPSHOT plugin versions with the `plugins {}`](#use-snapshot-plugin-versions-with-the-plugins-{}-block) and `pluginManagement {}` blocks.
 This is especially good news for Kotlin DSL users, who will get code assistance and auto-completion for these `SNAPSHOT` plugins.